airball1/a-small-JSP-and-Servlet-application-/README.md

 # a-small-JSP-and-Servlet-application-
-Tjhis is a small JSP and Servlet application
+This is a small JSP and Servlet application